mailund/mailund.dk/content/posts/aoc-2020-7/index.md

 I will make this one quick, because I don’t have much time.
 [Today, we are given some rules](https://adventofcode.com/2020/day/19) for what strings should look like, and we are to validate a set of strings and count how many are valid.
 This is a bit of a mix between the parser from yesterday and the rule-validation from other days, but leaning, by far, towards the parser.
 The rules are a grammar, and checking the strings means we are matching them against the grammar.

 Yes, there are more or less standard ways to do this, but you try to be quick, and then you mess it up.

-In Puzzle #1, there are no cycles in the grammar rules, and I implemented a quick recursive solution, that matches each sub-rule as far as I can, and then continue from that point with the next rule.
-I used an exception to quickly abort when I didn’t get a match, sort of similar to the Call/CC thing I had some days ago.
-It was simple, and it was quick, but it broke *completely* in Puzzle #2, where there are now cycles.
+Then you have to do it all again…

+Anyway, in Puzzle #1 there are no cycles, so all derivations are finite, and if you wanted to, you could generate all strings and test them.
+You could also use the rules to generate regular expressions—it is essentially what they are, with they form they have—and then use a regular expression library to solve the puzzle.

+With Puzzle #2, you do get cycles.
+If you have cycles, you might have a problem, when it comes to grammar rules.
+A straightforward recursive function that attempts to match a string against the rules can get into an infinite loop.

-If there are cycles in a grammar, the easiest way to get a fast parser is often to rewrite the grammar, so it is deterministic.
-There isn’t any problem with cycles, that is not where the trouble enters the issue, but there is with non-determinism.
-If you have to parse an expression, and there are more than one rule you can apply, then simple recursion might mean that you recurse on the same part of the string indefinitely.
-If you have a rule that says that an expression can be:
+If you have to parse an expression, and one of the rules has itself as the first sub-rule, blindly trying each possible match will not work.
+If, for example, you have a rule that says that an expression can be:

 ```
 expression := number | expression BINOP expression | '(' expression ')'